 So, the Earth is dying because they can't figure out to use hydroponics.
 And Cowboy Farmer finds mysterious symbols in his ramshackle old house (= Signs, Close Encounters).
 And he says, "It's not a ghost.
 It's gravity."
-Though why shouldn't that mean a ghost?
-And he looks at a bunch of numbers in binary and he doesn't say, "WTF are these numbers?" he goes, "They're coordinates."
+Though why shouldn't a ghost use symbols?
+Maybe it's the ghost of a mathematician.
+And he looks at a bunch of numbers in binary and he doesn't say, "WTF are these numbers?"
+Oh no. Instead he goes, "They're coordinates!"
 And they are the coordinates for a secret base within driving distance of his house.
 And he gets there and they say, "Oh yes, those are mysterious gravity things sent by these aliens who put this wormhole near Saturn" (2001).
 And nobody says, "Hang on, you're our best pilot and the gravity fairies told you the coordinates of NASA?
 So let's think about that for five seconds."

 But you soon realize why nobody tries to have conversations like that, because one guy would say, "Could the arrival of the wormhole have anything to do with Earth's climate getting messed up?" but then another guy would say, "Faith is about reaching your hand up and knowing there will be something there to hold onto."
 And then they'll all nod and the first guy will be secretly thinking, "I'm locked in here with the crazy people."
 So they get into the ship and even though the robots seem to be the only intelligent ones, nobody pays any attention to them, probably because whenever you go, "I have a cold, maybe homeopathy and love and peace will cure it," they would say, "Are you absolutely sure you're the species that created us?"